zama-ai/concrete/docs/tutorial/bitwise.md

 # Bitwise Operations

 Bitwise operations are not native operations in Concrete, so they need to be implemented using existing native operations (i.e., additions, clear multiplications, negations, and table lookups).
-Concrete offers two different implementation options for performing bitwise operations.
+Concrete offers a single option, implemented in two different ways, for performing bitwise operations.

 ## Chunked